DawidRozewski/Smile/README.md

 * [Inspiration](#inspiration)

 ## General info
+Created as a final project for IT school, my first project before I started working as a programmer.

 It is a web application for booking and managing dental appointments.
 An SMS reminder is also sent 3 days before the visit.